MMWR/Tutuloo W100 Radar Review: A Positive Surprise?

 Another controversial thing is the mount.
 Almost immediately after receiving the radar, I contacted the manufacturer with my initial impressions and criticized it.
 MMWR went down this path to avoid patent infringement.
 However, they told me the next generation of their radar should have a better mount.

 As for reliability, the W100 initially pleasantly surprised me.
 It tracked cars accurately.
-I even had the feeling that when aiming at a busy highway, it tracked multiple vehicles better than, for example, the Magene L508 or Bryton Gardia R300.
+I even felt that when aiming at a busy highway, it tracked multiple vehicles better than, for example, the Magene L508 or Bryton Gardia R300.

-But, it gave me many false positives.
-The signals reflected from cars driving from the other direction.
-This was not good.
+However, it gave me many false positives.
+The signals were reflected from cars driving in the opposite direction, which was not good.

 Unfortunately, during one ride, it missed two motorbikes (false negative).
 That reason alone is a reason to avoid buying this radar.

 The claimed battery life of 18 hours in flash mode seemed quite high to me.
-But due to the critical errors in product reliability, I decided to stop using it.
+However, due to the critical product reliability errors, I stopped using it.

-The radar offers several light modes.
-They are confusing – I don’t understand why anyone would want to use this product just as a taillight without the radar.
+The radar offers several light modes, which are confusing.
+I don’t understand why anyone would want to use this product just as a taillight without the radar.

-You can switch between the modes in the mobile app or with the power button.
-The button is difficult to press, and it also deserves a redesign.
+You can switch between the modes in the smartphone app or with the power button.
+The button is difficult to press and deserves a redesign.

-To summarize, MMWR W100 performs well in its basic function, which is tracking traffic behind you.
-Unfortunately, it is evident that the development process was rushed, and the product didn’t receive the care it deserved.
+To summarize, MMWR W100 performs well in its basic function of tracking traffic behind you.
+Unfortunately, the development process was rushed, and the product didn’t receive the care it deserved.

 Things to Consider Before Buying MMWR W100 (or Any Other Bike Radar)